lesserkuma/FlashGBX/README.md

 2. Open a Terminal or Command Prompt window
 3. Install or upgrade FlashGBX with this command:<br>`pip3 install -U FlashGBX`
 * If you see an error about a conflict involving PySide2, use these two commands instead:<br>`pip3 install pyserial Pillow setuptools requests python-dateutil`<br>`pip3 install --no-deps -U FlashGBX`
-* If you see the error message `No matching distribution found for FlashGBX`, your Python version may be too old (version 3.7 or higher is required)
+* If you see the error message “No matching distribution found for FlashGBX”, your Python version may be too old (version 3.7 or higher is required)

+*FlashGBX should work on pretty much any operating system that supports Qt-GUI applications built using [Python 3.7+](https://www.python.org/downloads/) with [PySide2](https://pypi.org/project/PySide2/), [pyserial](https://pypi.org/project/pyserial/), [Pillow](https://pypi.org/project/Pillow/), [setuptools](https://pypi.org/project/setuptools/), [requests](https://pypi.org/project/requests/) and [python-dateutil](https://pypi.org/project/python-dateutil/) packages.*

 #### Running
 Use this command in a Terminal or Command Prompt window to launch the installed FlashGBX application: